reiserFSs/pgrpatcher/README.md

 ## What It Patches

 - `PGRBase.dll`
-- Reapplies the Rosetta-hostile NOP instruction fix.
+- Applies the Rosetta-hostile NOP instruction fix.
-- Reinstalls the Unity startup stub used to bypass the ACE bootstrap/download path.
+- Applies the Unity startup stub used to bypass the ACE bootstrap/download path.
 - Uses PE import/export parsing so the Unity stub patch is not tied to one fixed export file offset.

 - `GameAssembly.dll`
-- Reapplies the known Rosetta-hostile NOP instruction fix.
+- Applies the known Rosetta-hostile NOP instruction fix.

 - `PGR.exe`
-- Not modified.
+- Not being modified.

 ## Usage